UnMecaNiko/cursoPracticoJavaScript/notas.md

 # Manipulación del DOM

+> The Document Object Model is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.

 Un closure es:
 - Una función que puede recibir un dato y lo almacena en su scope
 - Retorna una función que ocupa ese dato previamente guardado